Bigheaded Ants in Knoxville TN

 Bigheaded ants get their name from the large heads of their worker ants and can be found infesting homes across the Knoxville area.
 Known for making large nests in the sand throughout a lawn or landscape, bigheaded ants excavate soil, bringing it up through crevices in driveways, patios, and pavers on the exterior of homes.
 Most species build nests next to foundations where they construct mud tubes, which can be mistaken for subterranean termites.

 Bigheaded Ant Habitat

 Known for making large nests in the sand throughout the landscape, bigheaded ants excavate soil, then bring it up through cracks in sidewalks, patios, and pavers on the exterior of homes.
-Trails of foragers can often be observed along trees trunks, sometimes climbing into canopies of tall trees.
+Trails of foragers can often be observed along tree trunks, sometimes climbing into canopies of tall trees.
 Similar trails might be seen on the exterior walls of structures as ants climb into attics or other natural or artificial voids.
 Once inside, they forage into bathrooms, kitchens, around doors, and windows.
-They will also nest in leaf litter, firewood, fences, and within walls.
+They will also nest in leaf litter, firewood, fences, and walls.

 Bigheaded Ant Behaviors, Threats or Dangers